cdascenzo/salesforce_angular_internationalization/README.md

 # salesforce_angular_internationalization
-Demo of using an angularJS front-end on salesforce.
+Shopping Cart Demo using an angularJS front-end on salesforce.
 JavaScript remoting, JavaScript Remote Objects, and salesforce stylesheets were used.
 Internationalization was also explored.

-Shopping Cart Demo leveraging several angularJS modules including:
+## angularJS modules

   --

+## JavaScript Libraries

+## Navigation within the app
 Navigation is available to all the pages in the left side bar of the app.
 It is broken up into three sections:

   -- Storefront